robelliott4996/PAT14/README.md

 # PAT14
-code and information relating to PAT14
+#code and information relating to PAT14
+#AT3G60800